quicwg/multipath/draft-ietf-quic-multipath.md

 ## Computing Path RTT {#compute-rtt}

-Acknowledgement delays are the sum of two one-way delays, the delay on the packet sending path and the delay on the return path chosen for the acknowledgements.
-When different paths have different characteristics, this can cause acknowledgement delays to vary widely.
+Acknowledgment delays are the sum of two one-way delays, the delay on the packet sending path and the delay on the return path chosen for the acknowledgments.
+When different paths have different characteristics, this can cause acknowledgment delays to vary widely.
 Consider for example a multipath transmission using both a terrestrial path, with a latency of 50ms in each direction, and a geostationary satellite path, with a latency of 300ms in both directions.
-The acknowledgement delay will depend on the combination of paths used for the packet transmission and the ACK transmission, as shown in {{fig-example-ack-delay}}.
+The acknowledgment delay will depend on the combination of paths used for the packet transmission and the ACK transmission, as shown in {{fig-example-ack-delay}}.